 With any kind of content marketing, you’ll be aiming to create a sales funnel which attracts the right kind of visitors, who in turn become subscribers you then nurture and convert into leads, eventually turning them into paying customers.

 It’s simply a numbers game.
-If you’ve got your sales funnel worked out properly, you’ll be able to see that if more people subscribe to a specific list, you get more leads and customers down the line.
+If you have your sales funnel worked out properly, you’ll be able to see that if more people subscribe to a specific list, you get more leads and customers down the line.

 If your conversions are working well then you should focus more of your efforts on getting subscribers.
 Crafting an interesting auto-responder which moves the audience along the funnel is one good strategy.